Photos can be purchased by clicking the buttons on the right hand side of the enlarged photographs in the Landscape Gallery.

 Lake Selfe, Canterbury, South Island, New Zealand.

-Some of my images are available through the stock library photonewzealand.
-More photos are being added every month.
+A lot of my New Zealand images are available through the stock library photonewzealand.

 If you require images for stock purposes that are not in the library, please use the contact link in the top right hand corner.